awslabs/amazon-neptune-tools/neptune-export/readme.md

  - If you supply label filters to the [`export-pg`](docs/export-pg.md) command, the metadata file and the exported data files will contain data only for the labels specified in the filters.
  - If you supply label filters to the [`create-pg-config`](docs/create-pg-config.md) command, the metadata file will contain data only for the labels specified in the filters.
  - If you supply label filters to the [`export-pg-from-config`](docs/export-pg-from-config.md) command, the exported data files will contain data for the intersection of labels in the config file and the labels specified in the command filters.

+### Token-only export

+For some offline use cases you may want to export only the structural data in the graph: that is, just the labels and IDs of vertices and edges. `export-pg` allows you to specify a `--tokens-only` flag.
+A token-only export does not scan for metadata, nor does it export any property data: for vertices it simply exports `~id` and `~label`; for edges, it exports `~id`, `~from`, `~to` and `~label`.
+You can still use label filters to determine exactly which vertices and edges will be exported.

 ### Parallel export